NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Supervised Machine Learning Regression and Classification/Week 1 - Supervised Machine Learning Regression and Classification.md

 ## [[../../Unsupervised Learning | Unsupervised Learning]]
 Are algorithms that take inputs and attempt discover patterns within the data.
 They are not algorithms that are meant to produces a single result given input.
 However, rather help define sets and patterns in data.

-[[Clustering]]: Is used to find relational regions of data within a dataset to discover similarities across data.
+[[../../Clustering]]: Is used to find relational regions of data within a dataset to discover similarities across data.
 This can be dimensional where we can identify similar relations.

 [[Anomaly Detection]]: This algorithm technique is used to discover unusual data points.